wswebcreation/wdio-native-app-compare/docs/OPTIONS.md

 - **Mandatory:** no
 - **For:** Only for `compareScreen()`

-One or multiple elements that need to be blocked out on a screen that can be provided in an Array with objects like this
+One or multiple elements that need to be blocked out on a screen that can be provided in an Array with objects like this.
+You can also add an additional margin, this will be in pixels based on the actual screenshot.

 ```js
 browser.compareScreen(